jlk/puppet-provisioner/README.md

 --puppet-master - Hostname of Puppet Master

+--puppet-manage-certs - Specify if puppet provisioner should generate puppet certs (true/false).
+Default value is "true".

 --puppet-certs-dir - Used when generating/copying certs for use with Puppet Master

 --puppet-private-keys-dir - Used when generating/copying certs for use with Puppet Master